Explains what fly-tipping is, how to report fly-tipped waste and legally disposing of bulky household waste.

-Fly-tipping, often called fly dumping and tipping, is the illegal dumping of waste on land which has no licence to accept waste.
+Fly-tipping, often called fly-dumping and tipping, is the illegal dumping of waste on land which has no licence to accept waste.
 Household waste should be disposed of legally at an authorised tip (Household Waste Recycling Site).

-On public land
+Report fly-tipping on public land

-If the waste has been flytipped on private land, or is an accumulation of rubbish on someone's property, you can report this online (opens in new window), or by calling us on (01482) 396301.
-An officer will contact you as soon as possible and usually within 5 working days.
-It is usually the landowner's responsibility to remove the waste, however, we will investigate where it has come from and wherever possible will take enforcement action against those responsible for dumping it.
 In these situations the cost of removal may be recovered through the courts.
 If waste is deemed to be causing or likely to cause a statutory nuisance we can also serve a notice on the occupier of the land to remove it within a given time.

-Cases of large scale illegal tipping (a lorry load or more) are dealt with by the Environment Agency and we will refer any such cases to them.
+Cases of large scale illegal tipping (a lorry-load or more) are dealt with by the Environment Agency and we will refer any such cases to them.

 You can also dispose of extra household waste at our tips.
 Read more about where tips are and what you can take there.

-Under Section 34 of the Environmental Protection Act you have a duty of care to ensure that if you give waste from your property to someone to dispose of for you, you need to ensure that they are licensed by the Environment Agency to carry waste.
+Under the Environmental Protection Act - Section 34 (external website) you have a duty of care to ensure that if you give waste from your property to someone to dispose of for you, you need to ensure that they are licensed by the Environment Agency to carry waste.

-Environment Agency - Public Registers (external website)
+Environment Agency - Waste Carriers (external website)